MrFontana/jQuery2/README.md

 ```

-We now have an array to push our tasks onto and a task constructor so our users can create object tasks for their lists.
+We now have an array to push our tasks into and a task constructor so our users can create object tasks for their lists.

 The next thing we want is the ability for a user to write a todo task into our index.html and save it to the array.